divijghose/firedrake/Firedrake-meeting-2024-11-13.md

 # Agenda

-Present: FA, RK, DH, DD, KS, IM, LC
+Present: FA, RK, DH, DD, KS, IM, LC, CW

 Apologies: CW (will be 20 minutes late)

 ## Issues

+[Skipping Jacobian reassembly](https://github.com/firedrakeproject/firedrake/issues/3813) DH: Nontrivial, it is low priority, high risk of getting it wrong.
+KH: easy if we inspect Parloop arguments.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*